plxtra/plxtra.github.io/src/content/docs/using/xosp/what-is-xosp.md

 title: What is XOSP
 ---

-Plxtra XOSP (EXchange Open Source Platform) is a complete distribution of the Plxtra software suite, configured and ready to start using.
+Plxtra XOSP is a complete distribution of the Plxtra software suite, configured and ready to start using.

 The [XOSP repository](https://github.com/plxtra/xosp) contains the distribution's installation scripts and configuration.